Cry-Tokyo/usbhidusage/README.md

 Usbhidusage is a general purpose library for working with usb Human Interface Device Descriptors from the HID Usage Tables for Universal Serial Bus (USB).
 It currently follows the HID Usage Tables for [usb v1.5](https://usb.org/sites/default/files/hut1_5.pdf)

-It currently provides workable enums that tie Usage Name to their Usage ID.
+It currently provides workable enums that tie Usage Names to their specified Usage ID.
 ## Example

 A usb PCAP reader using usbhidusage.